raphael-correa-ng/authenticated-fullstack-starter/README.md

 #### Notes

-To best work on this project on Intellij, import the `front/` and `back/` directories as modules:
+To best work on this project on Intellij, import the `front/` and `back/` directories as modules.

-- File > New > Module From Existing Sources... > select `front/` directory
-- File > New > Module From Existing Sources... > select `back/auth/pom.xml`
-- File > New > Module From Existing Sources... > select `back/auth-api/pom.xml`
+Do:

-- File > New > Module From Existing Sources... > select `back/my-service/pom.xml`
+*File > New > Module From Existing Sources...*

+For each:
+- `front/` (whole directory)
+- `back/auth/pom.xml`
+- `back/auth-api/pom.xml`
+- `back/my-service/pom.xml`

 Then, to access the Docker files in `back/`, you need to use the "Project Files" view.
+It's not perfect, but it's one way to keep the entire project in one IDE window.

 #### TODO